ParallelTask/dinoloop/wiki/attributes.md

         }
     }
 ```
-* When you are dealing with callback pattern.
+* When dealing with callback pattern.
 ```
     @Controller('/home')
     export class HomeController extends ApiController {

         @HttpGet('/get')
         get(): void {
-            // send response after 2 seconds delay
+            // Send response after 2 seconds.
-            // .json() is the express method
             setTimeout(() => this.response.json('response sent after 2 seconds!'), 2000);
         }
     }
 ```
 `Note:` When an action is decorated with `@SendsResponse()`, its return value is ignored.
-So preferred to have `void` methods.
+Preferred to have `void` methods.